Dubuque priest appointed bishop-elect of Diocese of Des Moines

 DES MOINES — A Dubuque priest has been appointed bishop-elect for the Diocese of Des Moines.

-The Rev. William Joensen was appointed by Pope Francis, according to an announcement this morning from the U.S. Conference of Catholic Bishops.
+The Rev. William Joensen was appointed by Pope Francis, according to an announcement Thursday morning from the U.S. Conference of Catholic Bishops.

+Joensen, 59, currently is serving as dean of spiritual life and associate professor of philosophy at Loras College and spiritual director of St. Pius X Seminary in Dubuque.

+“I’m the most amazed person in this room,” Joensen said during an introductory press conference in Des Moines Thursday morning.
+“Two weeks ago, I was already turning my thoughts to the new academic year.”

+Joensen will be ordained and installed as bishop Sept.
+27 for a diocese covering 12,446 square miles.

+“It’s not simply a big surprise — it’s rather daunting.
+But beyond surprise, my heart is filled with peace,” Joensen said.
+“My heart’s deepest desire as a priest is that people have the grace to meet Jesus.
+I want to continue to accompany and occasionally help navigate people on their journey to heaven.”

-Joensen, 59, was named to the position after the pope accepted the resignation of the Rev. Richard Pates, according to the release.
+Joensen was named to the position after the pope accepted the resignation of the Rev. Richard Pates.

 Pates had served in the role since 2008.
 He turned 75 in February 2018 and, in accordance with Canon Law, sent a letter to the pope announcing his resignation.